Art Therapy and Counseling MA

 About the Program

 Graduates are eligible for the ATR-Provisional certification upon program graduation to work further towards their ATR and ATR-BC credentials and professional counseling licensure in Pennsylvania and other states upon completion of specified work and supervision hours that are critical parts of post-graduation requirements.
 We designed the Art Therapy and Counseling program's 90-quarter credits to meet the Pennsylvania Licensed Professional Counselor (LPC) educational requirements.
-We also uphold program and learning standards for art therapy accreditation through the Accreditation Council for Art Therapy Education or ACATE.
+We also uphold program and learning standards for art therapy accreditation through CAAHEP and the Accreditation Council for Art Therapy Education or ACATE.
 Because licensure requirements vary from state to state, we strongly advise applicants interested in attaining post-graduation counseling licensure to access and check the requirements for any state(s) where they plan to work and practice.
 In addition, the students must begin to know and understand the requirements for any future licensure they may seek.
 We strive to inform, update and support individualized pursuits for licensure and national board certification with each student.

 For additional information about the program, visit the College of Nursing and Health Professions Art Therapy and Counseling website.